-The flurry of global research and development activities in FRP products has resulted in a number of international conferences and the publication of the American Society of Civil Engineers (ASCE)’s Journal of Composites for Construction since 1997.
-For many rehabilitation projects, the high tensile strength, light weight, durability and versatility of FRPs have made these products the material of choice for many repair and rehabilitation projects.
+The high tensile strength, light weight, durability and versatility of FRPs have made these products the material of choice for many repair and rehabilitation projects.
 To date, numerous bridges, buildings, pipelines, etc. have been retrofitted with these products worldwide.
-With the publication of design guidelines it is fair to say that FRP is no longer an experimental product but rather a relatively well accepted construction material.
-New applications such as blast retrofit of buildings have been also been recently proposed.
-The forms of FRP products that have been used to date can be categorized into two categories: fabrics and Pre-cured products.
+With the publication of design guidelines (ACI 440‐۰۸) it is fair to say that FRP is no longer an experimental product but rather a relatively well‐accepted construction material.

-Although the laminate strips offer ease of installation and higher strength than the wet lay-up system, their use has been relatively limited for the following two reasons: the unidirectional reinforcement in these strips makes them primarily suitable only for flexural reinforcement of beams and slabs, with some applications for shear strengthening of beams; and the stiffness of the laminate strips does not allow them to be coiled into a circle smaller than approximately 30 inches (750mm) in diameter (as discussed later this is a major limitation for certain applications).
+While the laminate strips offer ease of installation and higher strength than the wet layup system, their use has been relatively limited for the following three reasons: a) the unidirectional reinforcement in these laminates makes them primarily suitable only for flexural reinforcement of beams and slabs, with some applications for shear strengthening of beams, b) the stiffness of the laminates does not allow them to be coiled into a circle smaller than approximately 30 inches (750 mm) in diameter, and c) their relatively narrow width is a hindrance in many applications.

-The current equipment and technique used to manufacture these laminate strips does not lend itself to making larger laminate sheets that are appreciably different.
+The current equipment and technique used to manufacture these laminate strips does not lend itself to making products that are appreciably different.
 Even with modification of current equipment, one can only produce unidirectional laminate strips that are no wider than approximately 10 inches (255 mm).
 The overcoming of the above shortcomings in laminate strips is not a trivial matter.
 In fact, some contractors tried to use 10 inch (250 mm) wide laminate strips in repair of pipelines and abandoned the idea after unsuccessful attempts (Carr 2009).

 The flexibility of the super laminate is demonstrated by coiling it in smaller diameters and by easily folding a corner of the large carbon panel.
 Super laminates can be produced with highest quality control under ISO 9000 certification; this will provide a leapfrog advance in wider acceptance of FRP products in construction projects.